 3. Competitive research

 Competitor research is always a good idea, which is why it’s used across the board when it comes to the business world.
 Why?
+In 2022 delivery apps became a top topic.
+What will be next?
 Research and development teams will be able to keep their fingers on the pulse of the market, sales teams will better understand what makes people purchase, and business owners will easily plan for the future.
 It can even allow you to set benchmarks and to track metrics to compare your own performance to that of your competitors.

 When it comes to building a mobile app, you’d be a fool not to download your competitors’ apps and to get to know how they work.
 That way, you can find out what you like and what you don’t like, and you can use it to guide the development of your own app.
 While you’re at it, take time to read reviews and to check ratings to get a feel for what real users think.